DragonStuff/Shop-Django/README.md

 # Sightcorp-Django

-Technology used:
+Technologies used:

 - Django
 - django-autofixtures (https://github.com/gregmuellegger/django-autofixture) - For generating test data.
-- Materialize CSS - For template styling.
+- Materialize CSS (https://materializecss.com/) - For template styling.

 ## How to use this project